jeroenheijmans/sample-angular-azure-devops/README.md

 - Manual approval step
 - Deployment to cloud service (TODO)

+Using both Stages and Jobs from Azure Devops.

 ## Application features

 The Angular application does not do anything _meaningful_.